O1ahmad/chef-cookbook-systemd/README.md

 Author Information
 ------------------

-This role was created in 2019 by O1.IO.
+This cookbook was created in 2020 by 0xO1.IO.